cyx-1/stackOverflow/README.md

   * Preheat oven to 500, cook for 20 minutes
   * Reduce heat to 300, and roast for additional 45 minutes per pound.
   * https://www.ibreatheimhungry.com/easy-roasted-pork-shoulder-3/

+### Q: What has been your workout activities
+  * 08-03-2019 25 pound barbell plate exercise + Flat dumbbell bench press + Resistance band till muscle exhaustion
+  * 08-04-2019 Ran 2.4 miles to and back from Stop & Shop